Visitor access to our hospices is restricted to protect those in our care and in our workforce.

-- Visitors are required to wear a face mask when visiting the hospice.
-Face masks are available on site, please collect from the collection point and follow the instructions.
+Visitors are required to wear a face mask when visiting the hospice.
+Face masks are provided on site, please collect from the collection point and follow the instructions.
+Please place your mask in the designated bin when you exit the hospice.

 We understand this is a difficult time, if you have any visiting requests please talk to our nursing team.
 We try to be flexible to fit individual needs, but we also have a duty to look after the safety of all our patients and our staff.